lihop/glam/README.md

 ## Developing

+If you've cloned this repository and wish to contribute or work on it, you should know that we use [just](https://just.systems/man/en/) as command runner and [pre-commit](https://pre-commit.com/) for automated code formatting (it's run tools like codespell, reuse, gdformat).

+> [!NOTE]
+> For more details on each tool, including installation instructions and usage guidelines, refer to their official documentation.

+### Installing plugins

-If you cloned this repo locally and want to work on it you will need to install the plugins using the following command to install additional plugins:
+Before diving into development, make sure to install the required plugins using the following command:

 ```shell
 godot --no-window -s plug.gd install